MalikShoaib678/Zero-Slowloris/README.md

 We have conducted performance tests comparing ZeroSlowloris with the original Python Slowloris tool.
 The results were impressive:

-* **Python Slowloris Tool:** It took approximately 5 minutes to establish 800 connections to the target.
+* **Python Slowloris Tool:** It took approximately 52 sec to establish 3000 connections to the target.
+* **ZeroSlowloris:**(Turbo version):
-* **ZeroSlowloris:** With its multithreading capabilities, ZeroSlowloris achieved the same result in just 16 seconds.
+* With its multithreading capabilities, ZeroSlowloris achieved the same result in just 0.846 seconds.

 ## Disclaimer